ene-h/Ken3S/src/site/notes/General stuff/Oki.md

 - CL.MP, Tick Throw
 - CL.MP, Crouching MP xx Super (confirmed)
 - CL.MP, Crouching MP, Dash Throw
 - CL.MP, Standing MP Linked into Super
+- Anti parry OS: delay, cancel into DP late so it won't come out on hit or block, only on parry.
+Catches parry > button and parry > throw.
+You can mix up the DP strength if they start getting wise to it.
 ### Crouching Light Kick
 - C.LK, Tick Throw
 - C.LK x 2 xx Super (if hit confirmed)